top of page

 On social media posts, some committee members and club members are pointing out to anyone enquiring about puppies, that they must go to the LCGB for a reputable breeder.
 There is a suggestion that if a breeder does not belong to the club they are not reputable.
 One of the committee members, wrote this under a recommendation about us some time ago.
 One example of the comments here.
 Alan and I take this very personally as it is outright discrimination.
 Coming from an approved organisation is very unprofessional to express their perjorative attitude.
 As breeders, we have shown our commitment to the breed in our actions, we have always carried out health tests and been honest and upfront about what we do.
 Unfortunatley, I can't say the same for some of them.

 The club should not discriminate any breeder who is not a member.
-If a better standard of personell were running the club, I have no doubt that we would all be members and work together.
+They have only a handful of breeders who actually support them.
+If a better standard of personnel were running the club, I have no doubt that we would all be members and work together.

 June 2022